Peace Be Still (James Cleveland album)

 Peace Be Still is the live album of gospel singer James Cleveland and The Angelic Choir of the First Baptist Church of Nutley, NJ, a choir directed by Rev. Lawrence Roberts.
 It was recorded on September 19, 1963, at Trinity Seventh Day Adventist Church in Newark, NJ, and released in 1964 under Savoy Records.
+With sales of over 1 million copies, it is one of the best-selling gospel albums of all time.

 Track listing

 All tracks written or arranged by James Cleveland unless noted.